 I have met many families whose children refuse whole wheat breads and products, mostly because their taste buds aren’t used to the flavor.

-If you have little ones, just get started on this in the beginning—it will be much easier on everyone in the long run.
+If you have a little one, just get started on this in the beginning—it will be much easier on everyone in the long run.
 Confused about whole wheat and whole grain products shouldn’t stop you from venturing out!

 7. Plain yogurt